Decompollaborate/mapfile_parser/README.md

 Each one of them can be executed with `python3 -m mapfile_parser utilityname`, for example `python3 -m mapfile_parser pj64_syms`.

 - `first_diff`: Find the first difference(s) between the built ROM and the base ROM.
+- `jsonify`: Converts a mapfile into a json format.
 - `pj64_syms`: Produce a PJ64 compatible symbol map.
 - `progress`: Computes current progress of the matched functions.
 Relies on a [splat](https://github.com/ethteck/splat) folder structure and matched functions not longer having a file.
 - `sym_info`: Display various information about a symbol or address.